gottacatchenall/dissertation_prospectus/tex/prospectus.md

 It has long been difficult to describe a likelihood function for a stochastic model of a complex system.
-In general for most stochastic processes we are limited by our ability to describe analytic likelihood functions that can be quickly computed to fit models.
+In general for most stochastic processes we are limited by our ability to describe analytic likelihood functions.

 However, modern computational power enables us to simulate many replicates of stochastic simulation models, and via the central limit theorem^[There are notable caveats here, primarily that if the true distribution that we are trying to approximate doesn't have finite variance, CLT no longer applies.], we can treat the distribution of simulation model outcomes as approaching the likelihood function as the number of replicates increases.

-Simulation models have long been used forecasting and inference of complex systems.
-One does not struggle to list fields where simulation models are a ubiquitous tool of the trade--climate science, meteorology, epidemiology, etc. Ecology has much to gain in adopting these methods as regular.

-Goal of dissertation is to build simulation models that can be used for ABC in real systems and also for the virtual lab stuff.